gdjohnson/TK19/research areas/surrogation.md

 aliases: Goodhart's Law, Campbell's Law, operationalization, proxy, proxies, surrogate, surrogates
 ---

+"In one way or another, we are all like the student who cheats on exams in order to make Phi Beta Kappa: it is often more important to have the symbol than what it stands for."
+(S. I. Hayakawa, _Language in Thought & Action_)

 Some of the major contributors to [[surrogation]] are: transparency, decontextualization, and low-dimensionality of metrics; and short-termism, scientism, and distance in evaluation.

 ## Documents